vespa-engine/sample-apps/retrieval-augmented-generation/README.md

     format=sse \
     traceLevel=1
 </pre>

+On Vespa cloud, just skip the `--header` parameter, as the API key is already set up in the services.xml file, and will be retrieved from the Vespa secret store.

 Here, we specifically set the search chain to `openai`.
 This calls the `RAGSearcher` which is set up to use the `OpenAI` client.
 Note that this